practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 ## Idea for this page

-These are quick implementations of the "speed part" of the microbenchmark program to be executed on [node.js](https://nodejs.org/en).
+Originally, this page was only meant to show some quick implementations of the "speed part" of the microbenchmark program to be executed on [node.js](https://nodejs.org/en).

-Though web programming was not even on my long list, I got the idea to implement the microbenchmark program in web programming languages for two reasons:
+"Web programming" was not even on my long list.
+However, this has changed for two reasons:

 - the transpilation from Standard ML to JavaScript with [LunarML](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML#transpiling-from-standard-ml-to-lua-and-javascript-with-lunarml), resulting in a monster big file that contains ES (ECMAScript) modules (~.mjs): [random_streams_for_perf_stats.mjs](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML/random_streams_for_perf_stats.mjs), and
 - my [Groovy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Groovy#groovy) implementation, with Groovy often being described as a "scripting language for the Java Virtual Machine", and which "can largely be viewed as a superset of Java": [Introducing Groovy](https://www.oracle.com/technical-resources/articles/java/groovy.html)